mumairshah366-sudo/v0-Delta-ai-simulator/README.md

 ## What is Delta?

-Delta helps managers simulate how their team will react to organisational decisions — before announcing them.
+Delta helps managers simulate how their team will react to organisational decisions, before announcing them.

 Add your team members with context (role, seniority, status, NPS score, personal notes).
 Describe a decision.
 Delta predicts how each individual will react, where resistance will come from, and how to roll it out effectively.